rudderlabs/rudderstack-docs/destinations/marketing/qualtrics-website-feedback.md

 ![](https://user-images.githubusercontent.com/59817155/128988678-5f108062-6072-47e0-94d1-d3e7bee15fe5.png)

-### In Mobile Device Mode Integration could we set the logic manually?
+### In the mobile Device Mode integration, is it possible to manually set the logic?

-Yes, using Qualtrics `property` API you could set the logic.
-Click to know more for [**iOS**](https://api.qualtrics.com/sdks/ZG9jOjgwNTgzNjY-getting-started-with-the-mobile-app-sdk-on-i-os) and [**Android**](https://api.qualtrics.com/sdks/ZG9jOjgwNTgzNjE-getting-started-with-mobile-app-sdk-on-android).
+Yes, you can manually set the logic using Qualtrics `property` API.
+For more information, refer to the [**iOS documentation**](https://api.qualtrics.com/sdks/ZG9jOjgwNTgzNjY-getting-started-with-the-mobile-app-sdk-on-i-os) or the [**Android documentation**](https://api.qualtrics.com/sdks/ZG9jOjgwNTgzNjE-getting-started-with-mobile-app-sdk-on-android), depending on your implementation.

 ## Contact Us

 For questions on any of the sections covered in this guide, feel free to [**contact us**](mailto:docs@rudderstack.com) or start a conversation on our [**Slack**](https://resources.rudderstack.com/join-rudderstack-slack) channel.